Westbourne School, Penarth

-Westbourne School is a coeducational independent day and boarding school, nursery and prep school for pupils between the ages of 2 and 18 located in the commuter town of Penarth, in the Vale of Glamorgan, Wales 5.2 mi south west from the Welsh capital city of Cardiff.
+Westbourne School is a coeducational independent day and boarding school for pupils between the ages of 3 and 18 located in the commuter town of Penarth, in the Vale of Glamorgan, Wales 5.2 mi south west from the Welsh capital city of Cardiff.

 Traditionally the school was strictly boys only.
 However, in the mid-1980s, the decision was taken to also accept girls and become a coeducational school.
 Westbourne School opened its 6th form for the Autumn term of 2008.
 The school introduced the speciality of the Diploma Programme of the International Baccalaureate Organisation in 2008.

 The school is housed on two main campuses, approximately half a mile apart.
-The first houses the Nursery and Prep, the other the senior school and sixth form.
-Additionally, the school's 'Innovation Hub' is located opposite the senior school, and only a couple of minutes' walk from the Westbourne Boarding House.
+The first houses the Pre-School and Prep, the other the Senior School and Sixth Form.
+Additionally, the school's 'Innovation Hub' is located opposite the Senior School, and only a couple of minutes' walk from the Westbourne Boarding House.

 The school is now owned by the Montague Place Group of Independent Schools.